-Your classes will include a core set of courses that will provide you with understanding of programming concepts, data structures, tools for project control, database management, data science, computer architecture, data networks, internet applications, technology management, and e-commerce.
+Your classes will include a core set of courses that will provide you with understanding of programming concepts, tools for project control, database management, data science, computer architecture, data networks, information systems design, technology management, and e-commerce.

 To point to this anchor, create a link with the target "#istminors" instead of a URL.
 Note that this blue block will not be visible on your live site or in previews.

 Even if you have already chosen a major, you might want to consider one of our department's minors.
 Our minors continue to be among the most popular on campus, and provide you with valuable business and information technology expertise coming out of college.

 For future students

 To apply for admission to Missouri S&T, choose the selection below that best describes your application status.

 Contact the office of admissions for more information:

 Toll-free Phone: 800-522-0938